s-ifti/kinesis-analytics-sample-cars/Readme.md

 You can also skip copyin the jar file and use the generated jar file (uploaded to the S3 bucket by Code pipeline) to be executed as Kinesis Analytics Java (Flink) app.

-### Deployment
-When deploying this app to AWS Kinesis Analytics as java app, you will need to use an IAM role with permissions to write to cloudwatch metrics, the app writes avg speed of car seen within last 30 seconds to a cloudwatch metric.
-(Metric is written within namespace KDA/MyFlink/Events).

-This sample uses parallelism of 4, either reduce that in code or use following configuration when creating Kinesis Analytics app "ParallelismConfiguration":
-        {"AutoScalingEnabled": true,
-         "ConfigurationType": "CUSTOM",
-         "CurrentParallelism": 4,
-         "Parallelism": 4,
-         "ParallelismPerKPU": 2
-         }

 ### Simulating source stream